mcranium/merfoc/README.md

                        image_1_redgreen.tif
 ```

-Image Magick is in general a great tool to convert and manipulate images fast and on the command line that everyone should have on their system.
+Image Magick is in general a great tool to convert and manipulate images fast and on the command line, that everyone should have on their system.
 This additional step can of course also be put into a shell script to be conveniently usable when handling a large number of stacks.

 ```bash
 #!/bin/bash